Drugs used for treating GVHD

 Ciclosporin is also known as Neoral, Deximune, Sandimmum.
 This drug works by reducing the number of T cells in your body.
 It comes as a capsule which you take daily or as a liquid that you drink.
 You must not have grapefruit or grapefruit juice within an hour of taking ciclosporin because it can interfere with how the drug works.
 You will have regular blood tests to check for side effects to your kidneys or liver.

-The main side effects of ciclosporin are
+The common side effects of ciclosporin include

 - Raised blood pressure